flaneurette/Luxa/README.md

 # Installation

 1. Edit /resources/PHP/Class.DB.php and define the database and paths.
-2. Import the PlainUI SQL file, goto the index page and login with: username: admin, password: admin.
+2. Import the Luxa SQL file, goto the index page and login with: username: admin, password: admin.

 # Requirements
 PHP, MYSQL, mod_rewrite